ftgomez/attensors/README.md

-# open-transformers
+# Attensors
-My PyTorch-based implementation of Transformers.
+PyTorch-based implementation of Transformers.